geneinmylife/immune-cell-eQTL-T2D-complicaitons/README.md

 5. LD check.
 R: To assess approximate colocalization evidence for causal genes with robust MR evidence (FDR < 0.05).

-6-11.
+6-10.
 WeakIV: To address cell-type-related pleiotropy with limited cis-eQTLs.

+11. Single_cell_DEG.R: To validate the cell-type-specific effects using single-cell RNA-seq data from patients with diabetic complications.